JetBrains/resharper-devguide/HowTo/NavigateCode/NavigateToParticularTreeNode.md

 ---
+title: Navigate to a Particular Tree Node
 ---

-# Navigate to a Particular Tree Node

 **What you should know beforehand:**
 * [PSI](/HowTo/NavigateCode/NavigateCode.md#psi-basics)